ys1231/idafridascript/README.md

 *   Simply press the shortcut key `F` in the assembly window to generate the `hook` code for the function where the current pointer is located.

+## List of features

+1. Generate the hook code for the function
+2. Generate code for the Flutter SSL Bypass Frida Hook

 # How to continue development

 1. After using the `clone` project, open the project with `Pycharm` and add `IDA Pro` plug-in development environment